Identity and Access Management in the Healthcare Industry

 Image credits: Julia Sowells

-The healthcare industry holds onto some of the most valuable, high-priced information sold on the dark web.
-Due to this reason, it is vital for healthcare organizations to use a strong and secure Identity and Access Management (IAM) system to protect their information, while also ensuring that this extra security does not hinder or decrease efficiency from the time-sensitive nature of healthcare work.
-Regions with good centralized healthcare management systems share patient information and medical records across hospitals within the region, to ensure quick access to patients’ medical history.
+With this significant rise in remote healthcare services, it is more vital than ever for healthcare organizations to use a robust and secure Identity and Access Management (IAM) system to protect their information, while ensuring this extra security does not impede or decrease efficiency from the time-sensitive nature of healthcare work.
+Regions with good, centralized healthcare management systems share patient information and medical records across hospitals within the region, to ensure quick access to patients’ medical history.
 Sharing information this way requires a solid identity and access management platform as the central backbone — to connect, authenticate, and provide quick but secure access to healthcare professionals and patients across multiple systems.

 Let’s take a closer look at the IAM-specific functionality that is used in healthcare.